soffes/apple_push_notification/README.markdown

     $ openssl pkcs12 -in cert.p12 -out apn_development.pem -nodes -clcerts

 Put `apn_development.pem` in `config/certs` in your rails app.
 For production, name your certificate `apn_production.pem` and put it in the same directory.
-When your rails environment is production, the production Apple Push Notification server and production certificate will be used.
+See the environment section for more about environments.

 ## Installing